roblouie/js13k-typescript-starter-webgl/README.md

 * Compresses all the above with [RoadRoller](https://github.com/lifthrasiir/roadroller) (see [RoadRoller wiki](https://github.com/lifthrasiir/roadroller/wiki) for details)
 * Compresses the RoadRollered `index.html` file and any additional assets (images, etc) with [ECT](https://github.com/fhanau/Efficient-Compression-Tool)

+If you do not want to use WebGL, [use the non-WebGL version.](https://github.com/roblouie/js13k-typescript-starter)

 ## Quick Start